OpenRacer/OpenRacer/README.md

 <p>

 Full frame kits and braces are sold by [HyperNova FPV](https://hypernovafpv.com/collections/5-frame-kits/products/openracer-frame).
 You can also order the carbon from [CNC Madness](https://cncmadness.com/).
-We provide instructions for printing your own canopy, but if you would like one printed we recommend [Phoenix 3D](https://www.phx-3d.com/)
+We provide instructions for printing your own canopy, but if you would like one printed we recommend [Phoenix 3D](https://www.phx-3d.com/).
+Carbon files are for 5 inch props unless otherwise specified.

 <h3>Recommended carbon thickness</h3>